Arizona became the 48th state on February 14, 1912, the last of the contiguous states to be admitted into the Union.

 The amount of copper on the roof of the Capitol building is equivalent to 4,800,000 pennies.

-The Arizona trout is found only in the Arizona.
+The Arizona trout is found only in Arizona.

-Wyatt Earp was neither the town marshal or the sheriff in Tombstone, Arizona at the time of the shoot-out at the O.K.
+Wyatt Earp was neither the town marshal nor the sheriff in Tombstone, Arizona, at the time of the shoot-out at the O.K.
 Corral.
-His brother Virgil was the town marshal, who had temporarily deputized Wyatt, Morgan and Doc Holliday prior to the gunfight.
+His brother Virgil was the town marshal, who had temporarily deputized Wyatt, Morgan, and Doc Holliday before the gunfight.

 Arizona leads the nation in copper production.

-A class 2 misdemeanor occurs if one places a mark upon a flag which is “likely to provoke physical retaliation”.
+A class 2 misdemeanor occurs if one places a mark upon a flag that is “likely to provoke physical retaliation.”

 The bola tie is the official state neckwear.